 Over the years, more and more different sub-species or strains of Psilocybe Cubensis were discovered and made available to spore collectors.
 As home cultivation becomes more common, new strains are developed in labs and genetically isolated to exhibit certain desirable features.
 More commercialized Cubensis sub species names started to appear, such as “Golden Teacher”, “Mazapatek”, “Jedi Mind Fuck”, “B+”, “Penis Envy” and so on.
 Some strains are so far out there (like the elusive “enigma” mutation strain), where they no longer even resemble the physical form of a mushroom, and don’t naturally sporulate.

 It is generally accepted between magic mushroom cultivators that there isn’t a significant difference in potency between these Cubensis sub-species.
 “A cube is a cube” is what you will often hear from them.
 Potency and size are much more likely to be influenced by the nutrients and growing conditions, than by the strain of the sub-species.
-While this is mostly true for the naturally occurring species of Psilocybe Cubensis around the world, once you get to the lab grown mutations, there are some exceptions that need to be considered.
-For example, mutations such as “Albino Penis Envy” tend to have a higher concentration of Psilocybin in them, but they also tend to be more susceptible to contamination, and have a slower rate of growth.
+While this is mostly true for the naturally occurring species of Psilocybe cubensis around the world, once you get to the lab grown mutations, there are some exceptions that need to be considered.
+For example, mutations such as “Albino Penis Envy” or the “Enigma” cubensis strain, tend to have a higher concentration of Psilocybin in them, but they also tend to be more susceptible to contamination, and are harder to grow.
 They are also very picky about their growing conditions, and may abort more easily if those conditions are not met.